 Flash drives provide easier usage according to the hard disk drives and CD-ROM for storage.
-Flash disk drives can be connected into a computer or laptop in 2 seconds and can be used instantly to store or copy files.
+Flash disk drives can be connected to a computer or laptop in 2 seconds and can be used instantly to store or copy files.
 Also, flash drives can be removed easily in 2 seconds.

 Flash Drive Connections

 Flash drives are mainly using USB type connections because of its simplicity, performance, etc. But there are some alternative connection types provided by the flash drives.
-This type of alternative connection types is added as an extra to the flash drives which means there is also a USB on these flash drives.
+This type of alternative connection type is added as an extra to the flash drives which means there is also a USB on these flash drives.

 USB 3.0 is the new USB protocol version which provides a lot higher data transfer speed.
 USB 3.0 can transfer 640 MB per second.
-USB 3.0 is using blue as color in the port.
+USB 3.0 is using blue as a color in the port.